magicalsoup/CCC-Junior-Prep/Lesson4 OOP/README.md

 ``` cpp
 struct Student {}
 ```
-this is an object, you can have many other stuffs inside of this object, for example:
+This is an object, you can have many other stuffs inside of this object, for example:
 ``` cpp
 struct Student{
   String name, teacher; int grade;
 }
 ```
-to assign stuff to these variables, you need to assign them in the main, or you can preset them in the struct, the implementation
-is left to the reader
+To assign stuff to these variables, you need to assign them in the main, or you can preset them in the struct, the implementation is left to the reader.
 ### Example Program
 ``` cpp
 struct Student{